thales-markets/thales-improvement-proposals/TIPs/TIP-99.md

 When users deposit, new shares are minted at current price, e.g. if current price is $1.1, for $1100 deposit a user gets 1000 new minted shares.

-When users withdraw, their shares are burned and they get either sUSD in return at current price.
+When users withdraw, their shares are burned and they get sUSD in return at current price.

 If there is not enough sUSD for users to withdraw, they may chose to exit by receiving a proportional amount of each position held by the AMM compared to their share in the pool.

 The value of the AMM is always split between the sUSD in it and ongoing positions.
-When a position is exercised, if those positions were winning, the sUSD amount automatically to the total value of the AMM.
+When a position is exercised, if those positions were winning, the sUSD amount is automatically added to the total value of the AMM.

 ## Examples